Cantera/cantera-website/pages/community.rst

 About the Cantera Community
 ---------------------------

-Cantera was originally developed by Prof. David G. Goodwin at the California Institute of Technology.
+Cantera was originally developed by :doc:`Prof. David G. Goodwin <dave>` at the California Institute of Technology.
 Building on Prof. Goodwin's legacy, Cantera is licensed under a `permissive 3-Clause BSD license
 <https://github.com/Cantera/cantera/blob/master/License.txt>`__, ensuring that the